ktaka-ccmp/ktaka.blog.ccmp.jp/2024/HTMX-FasAPI-Sign-in-with-Google/Readme.en.md

 </head>
 ```

-The code snippet that should be placed in the page has two versions, one is a JavaScript version and the other is an HTML version.
-We can use either of these.

-Inside the navigation bar, we place a code for showing the "Sign-in with Google" button.
+Inside the navigation bar, we place a code snippet to show the "Sign in with Google" button.
-We can use either the HTML version or the JavaScript version of the code.
+This code snippet is available in two versions: JavaScript and HTML.
+Either version can be used.

 ### JavaScript Version